SAM100050 - Records: set up taxpayer record: criteria for a PAYE / SA record

 • The latest coding contains

-• Any expenses or professional subscriptions in excess of £2500
+• Any expenses or professional subscriptions of more than £2500

-• Other earnings from part time earnings, other income (not earnings) commission, untaxed interest, income from property, tips, public service pension, occupational pension, forces pension or personal pension annuity individually are in excess of £2500
+• Other earnings from part time earnings, other income (not earnings) commission, income from property, tips are in excess of £2500

 • Higher Rate Adjustment is in excess of £5625